isabella232/Deploy-Scripts/Labtech/README.md

 The OpenDNS Roaming Client can be deployed using RMM tools, such as LabTech, by applying the <a href="https://support.opendns.com/entries/55881150-Roaming-Client-Deployment-Parameters-for-mass-deployment-MSP-">correct parameters</a> as part of the install string.

-Our <a href="https://github.com/opendns/Deploy-Scripts/tree/master/Labtech">basic script</a> outlined in this readme prompts for the values to be used when deploying the Roaming Client.
+Our basic script outlined in this readme prompts for the values to be used when deploying the Roaming Client.
 If you are looking for a more advanced and automated integration, please see our advanced script located <a href="https://github.com/opendns/Deploy-Scripts/tree/master/Labtech/advanced">here</a>.

 <div>
 <table style="align:center"><colgroup><col width="624" /></colgroup>